(Repost from 10 years ago)

 Then the next year, we did a pretty simple and casual “Children for Children” concert where we had a few families come enjoy a night of music and giving at our house.
 At the beginning of the evening, we watched a brief slide show about the orphans we’d be helping with our donations (I once worked in Eastern Europe in orphanages so I’ve got some good connections there) and gave the money we collected to an organization that helps the children we watched in the video.

 Last night, we put on our 6th annual Children for Children concert.
 We’ve outgrown our house so, for the past couple of years, we’ve used an old church-turned-community-center down the street.
 And it’s been such a joy to see my children take on more and more ownership of the event each year and get more and more interested in the causes we’ve donated towards.
-This year, my 12-year-old son Ashton made the invitations, set up a Facebook event to invite people, organized who would be on the program, arranged for people to bring refreshments and was an excellent emcee at the event.
-11-year-old Isaac greeted everyone at the door and was the back-stage manager for the little Nativity Scene we did at the end plus he passed out invitations.
+This year, my 12-year-old son Ashton (with a fair amount of support from me) made the invitations, set up a Facebook event to invite people, organized who would be on the program, arranged for people to bring refreshments and was an excellent emcee at the event.
+11-year-old Isaac passed out invitations around the neighborhood, greeted everyone at the door, and was the back-stage manager for the little Nativity play we did at the end of the concert.
 9-year-old Eliza made the donation box, headed up the angels in the Nativity and got all her friends involved.
 And my 7-year-old twins assisted with everything.
 (For more details on last night’s event, visit my blog post about it here.)

-We spent the evening watching cute kids do everything from holding up a picture they’d painted to singing a song to playing bells together with siblings to doing dances to reciting a poem.
+We spent the evening watching cute kids do everything from holding up a picture they’d painted to singing a song to playing bells together with siblings to showing off some karate moves to reciting a poem.
 Some performances were polished.
 Some not-so-much.

 One of my favorite moments was when one sweet neighbor girl got up there to sing and lost her nerve.
 After a few moments of silence with no one knowing quite how to handle the situation, three other neighborhood kids rushed up there to be her back-up singers and the four of them carried off a rousing rendition of “Rudolph the Red Nosed Reindeer.”
 That little moment seemed to typify what the whole evening was about – children seeing needs and helping other children.
 Whether you’re helping orphans in another country get healthy food and medical care or helping a neighbor sing a song, giving and helping kid-to-kid is a beautiful thing to see.